 Using Comics to Inspire Children to Learn More About and Care for Amazonian Animals

-This past World Wildlife Day, our sister organization Conservación Amazónica – ACEAA in Bolivia uniquely told the stories of Amazonian animals through their original comics series “Once Upon a Time in the Forest”.
+This past World Wildlife Day, our sister organization Conservación Amazónica – ACEAA in Bolivia uniquely told the stories of Amazonian animals through their original comics series “Once Upon a Time in Your Forest”.

 The story stars a giant otter, an endangered species in the Amazon, who meets with forest friends around a campfire to tell a ‘scary story’ about an encounter with humans in the river.
 The series seeks to raise awareness, familiarize children living in Amazonian communities with their natural environment, and change the perception of wildlife by promoting the coexistence of humans and nature.
 This unique approach was met with a wave of positive feedback, from being featured in the prominent national Bolivian newspaper, Página Siete, to being invited to the a major news radio station Radio Expresión 106.6 FM, La Radio de los Periodistas.